Financial Aid

 The Department of Biostatistics and Computational Biology recognizes the role of participation in scientific meetings and conferences in the professional development of our doctoral students and strongly encourages such participation.
 Each PhD student may apply for a maximum of $1,500 in support of travel expenses from central departmental funds over the course of their doctoral studies.
 Funds obtained from other sources, including awards provided directly by conference organizers, will be considered supplemental.
 Students are also encouraged to apply for travel awards in the School of Medicine and Dentistry.

-Beginning in 2023, the University of Rochester is implementing a pilot childcare grant program for full-time PhD students, on University appointments, who are parents of children, newborn through age 6 (“student-parents”).
-The objective of this program is to provide some financial assistance to Rochester PhD students with childcare expenses.
+Since 2023, the University of Rochester has been offering a childcare grant program for full-time PhD students, on University appointments, who are parents of children, newborn through age 6 (“student-parents”).
+The objective of this pilot program is to provide some financial assistance to PhD students with childcare expenses.

 Master's Students